VfB Lübeck: Post-war era to present

 Following World War II organizations throughout Germany, including sports and football clubs, were dissolved by occupying Allied authorities.
-In 1945 the former memberships of SG OrPo and BSV Vorwärts formed a new association called Verein für Bewegungsspile Lübeck.
-The new club resumed play in the top flight, first in the Berzirksmeisterschaft Schleswig-Holstein, and then in 1947, in the newly formed Oberliga Nord.
+In 1945, the former memberships of SG OrPo and BSV Vorwärts formed a new association called Verein für Bewegungsspile Lübeck.
+The new club resumed play in the top flight, first in the Bezirksmeisterschaft Schleswig-Holstein, and then in 1947, in the newly formed Oberliga Nord.
 Over the next decade and a half VfB bounced up and down between first and second division play; they were consistently a top performer in the Amateurliga Schlewig-Holstein (II), but completely incapable of escaping the basement of the Oberliga Nord (I).

 Following the 1963 formation of the Bundesliga, the country's professional first division circuit, the team settled into the Regionalliga Nord (II), generally earning mid-table results.
 A second-place finish in 1969 led VfB to the qualification round for the Bundesliga, where they finished last in their group with only a single point from eight matches.

 After 1974, VfB slipped from the ranks of second-tier teams to fourth division Landesliga Schleswig-Holstein.
 They recovered a place in the 2.
 Bundesliga just over two decades later and resumed their role as an "elevator side", moving frequently between the second and third divisions.
 In 2004, the team reached the semi-finals of the DFB-Pokal (German Cup), but lost to Werder Bremen in extra time.
 After it was revealed that the club has been suffering from financial difficulties, it finally filed for bankruptcy at the district court Lübeck in April 2008 and was eventually forcibly relegated to the Schleswig-Holstein-Liga (V) for the 2013–14 season.
 After a league championship at this level and success in the promotion round the club returned to the Regionalliga (IV) in 2014.
-They followed up a second place finish in 2019 with a division title in 2020 and advanced to play in the 3.
+They followed up a second-place finish in 2019 with a division title in 2020 and advanced to play in the 3.
 Liga (III).

 In July 2009, VfB Lübeck shocked Bundesliga club 1.
 FSV Mainz 05, beating them 2–1 after extra time in the first round of the DFB-Pokal.
 They were eliminated in the next round by VfB Stuttgart (3–1) after again taking a Bundesliga club into extra time.
 Consecutive Schleswig-Holstein-Pokal wins in 2016 and 2017, and another in 2019, led to additional DFB-Pokal appearances where the club went out in the first round each time.